konstantinbsv/Algorithms-Percolation/README.md

 # Algorithms-Percolation

-Estimate the percolation threshold of by Monte Carlo simulation.
+Estimate the percolation threshold by Monte Carlo simulation.

 ## Precolation.java
 Creates n-by-n grid and uses weighted quiz union-find in keeping track of open and full sites and for detextinf percolation